-- Tobacco Use Cessation Services (see section 4.1.8);

-- Telehealth Services (see section 4.3.2);

-- E-mail Visits (see section 4.3.3);

-- Retail Health (see section 4.3.8);

-- Temporomandibular Joint (TMJ) Services (see section 4.12.7); - Human Organ/Tissue Transplants (see section 4.13); - Any Supplemental Benefit included in your Plan that is designated as In-Network only (see section 13); and - Any item listed in your Benefit Summary as "Not Covered" under Out-of-Network.
+- Tobacco Use Cessation Services (see section 4.1.8); - Telehealth Services (see section 4.3.2); - E-mail Visits (see section 4.3.3); - Retail Health (see section 4.3.8); - Temporomandibular Joint (TMJ) Services (see section 4.12.7): - Human Organ/Tissue Transplants (see section 4.13); - Prescription Drug Services (see section 4.11); - Any Supplemental Benefit included in your Plan that is designated as In-Network only (see section 13); and - Any item listed in your Benefit Summary as "Not Covered" under Out-of-Network.

-If you have a Prescription Drug Supplemental Benefit, you must purchase your prescription drugs at one of our nationwide Participating Pharmacies (see section 13.1).
+Prescription Drugs must be purchased at one of our nationwide Participating Pharmacies (see section 4.14).
 A list of our Participating Pharmacies is available online at ProvidenceHealthPlan.com.
 You also may contact Customer Service if you need help locating a Participating Pharmacy near you or when you are away from your home.
-See your Benefit Summary for details on your Copayment and Coinsurance, if applicable, and on how to use this benefit.
+See your Benefit Summary for details on your Deductible, Copayment and Coinsurance, if applicable, and on how to use this benefit.

-If you have a Bariatric Surgery Supplemental Benefit, Services are only available In-Network (see section 13.6).
+If you have a Bariatric Surgery Supplemental Benefit, Services are only available In-Network (see section 13.5).